Child & Adolescent Heel Pain (Sever’s Disease)

 Why Do My Child’s Heels Hurt?

-The growth plate isn’t as durable as mature bone, and can be prone to irritation and inflammation if it’s placed under repetitive stress.
+During childhood and adolescence, the end of the heel bone is capped by a “growth plate,” a section of softer tissue (cartilage) that is rapidly forming new bone.
+The growth plate is not as durable as mature bone and can be prone to irritation and inflammation if placed under repetitive stress.
 This could be due to “outside” stresses (such as impacts from running or athletic competition) or “inside” stresses (such as tight tendons or muscles pulling on the heel, or flat feet).

 Signs that your child might be suffering from Sever’s disease include:

-- Pain that increases if you squeeze the sides of the heels
+• Pain that increases if you squeeze the sides of the heels.

-- Gait abnormalities such as limping or walking on tip toes
+• Gait abnormalities such as limping or walking on tiptoes.

-- Sudden difficulty with running, jumping, or keeping up with peers during sports or play
+• Sudden difficulty with running, jumping, or keeping up with peers during sports or play.

-Who Is at Risk of Developing Sever’s Disease?
+Who is at Risk of Developing Sever’s Disease?

 How Long Will My Child Suffer From Heel Pain?